Sniffq/conf/README.md

-# Configuration files for Linux and Mac OS
+# Configuration files for Linux and Mac OS and some supplementary scripts

 ## Linux